Our April 2020 Municipal Advisory Council (MAC) meeting

 The mission of the Winchester-Homeland Municipal Advisory Council is to advise the county on matters including, but not limited to, public health, safety, welfare, public works and planning which affect Winchester, Homeland and surrounding areas and to assist with creative problem solving, with the goal of growing into a model city.
 We highly encourage residents within MAC boundaries to participate with us in our mutual future.
 To view a detailed map of our MAC boundaries, click here: WHMAC Map.

-The Advisory Council is composed of five members, currently, Andy Domenigoni, Dirk Meredith, James Horecka, Jim Sheldrake and one vacant position.
+The Advisory Council is composed of five members, currently, Andy Domenigoni, James Horecka, Gary Long, Jim Sheldrake and two vacant positions.
 Upon the MAC's formation in 2010, Advisory Council Members were appointed by our then, third District Supervisor Jeff Stone and subsequent appointments by our current District Supervisor, Mr. Chuck Washington, all with the approval of the County of Riverside Board of Supervisors.

 The unincorporated areas of Homeland, Green Acres and a portion of Romoland was officially included in the MAC boundaries in March, 2013 and the MAC renamed Winchester/Homeland Municipal Advisory Council.
 The boundaries cover a territory of more than 35 square miles, roughly the size of Temecula.
 It's boundary's lie to an area north of Highway 74; Briggs Road, or Menifee's city limits, on the west; Scott Road on the south; and California Avenue on the east.
 A link to a detailed map of our area is at the end of the first paragraph at the top of this page.
 Winchester is one of Riverside County's oldest towns, one with a rich history punctuated by more-than-century-old structures such as a school, church and museum.
 It is a rural agricultural community with a town of about 2,000 residents.
 The addition of Homeland, Green Acres and portions of Romoland bring an additional 3000 residents within our Advisory Council boundaries.